Does your Health Plan Measure Up?

 - provides at least 20 outpatient visits for mental health care services and at least 30 days of inpatient mental health care services, including emergency psychiatric admissions

 - has coverage that is in effect on the first day of classes without any waiting period or pre-existing condition exclusion and will remain in effect for the entire academic year

 - has coverage while traveling abroad (if current plan does not have this coverage, students must purchase additional travel insurance)

-If your current plan meets Affordable Care Act guidelines, it will meet our requirements to waive.
+If your current plan meets Affordable Care Act guidelines, it will likely meet our requirements to waive.
 However, you will need to verify that you have in network providers in the Denver Metro area.